Clean Air Day

 As work progresses to identify and deliver a Low Emission Zone (LEZ) in Aberdeen city centre, funding under this project has allowed Getabout partners, Nestrans, to secure six e-cargo bikes.

-Currently, four of the six bikes are out on trial doing all sorts of jobs - from food deliveries to working with Aberdeen's countryside Rangers!
+The bikes our on trial are doing all sorts of jobs - from food deliveries to working with Aberdeen's countryside Rangers!

 The North East of Scotland is currently working on a number of projects related to hydrogen, including the production of hydrogen for use as a transport fuel.